Health Care Flexible Spending Account & Dependent Care Assistance Program

 - Participation begins the first day of employment, provided you enroll by your assigned deadline.

 - The initial enrollment covers expenses incurred from employment date through December 31.
-Once you receive the Welcome Letter from ASIFlex, indicating your PIN number, incurred expenses may be claimed.
+Once you receive the Welcome Letter from ASIFlex, incurred expenses may be claimed.

 Mid-Year – Family Status Change: